Create an elastic node pool with a custom image

 The node taints are

-2. Run the following commands to configure the base environment:
+2. Configure the base environment:

 # Install tool packages.